 The IB Diploma Program, designed for highly motivated students who seek a rigorous, comprehensive, integrated program of study focused on analytical thinking, high-level communication skills, and a global perspective, is offered at Mountain View High School and Brooke Point High School.
 Academic study is balanced with a focus on the learner as an active participant in the local and global community.
 Students may pursue the full IB Diploma or take individual IB diploma courses; see the IB page on either school’s site or email IB Coordinators Theresa Gaddy (MV) or Julie Stemple-Hoover (BP) for questions. www.ibo.org

-Students should also see or email the Gifted Resource teacher as well as check out the following websites if interested in enrichment programs such as...
+ENRICHMENTStudents should see or email the Gifted Resource teacher as well as check out the following websites if interested in enrichment programs such as...

-Summer Residential Governor’s School — four weeks of high-level work with other gifted students at Virginia colleges, for 10th– and 11th-graders, amazing, FREE if students are selected Summer Residential Governor's School 2018-2019
+Summer Residential Governor’s School — Summer Residential Governor's School 2018-2019 is four weeks of high-level work with other gifted students at Virginia colleges for 10th– and 11th-graders and FREE if students are selected.

-Fredericksburg Regional Governor’s School — two-week enrichment in science and mentorships, local location.
+Fredericksburg Regional Governor’s School — two-week enrichment in science and mentorships at a local location.
 Brochures will come out in the spring.